guardian/coding-exercise-project/README.md

 Inspired to work for us? [**Apply now**](http://developers.theguardian.com/join-the-team.html)

+## Setting up your environment

+For the coding exercise you will need to be able to do two things:

+- Write code in the language of your choice, sharing your screen to pair with the remote interviewer
+- Run that code
+- Optionally: write tests for the code you have written

+These skeleton projects can be used to set up such an environment quickly should you wish but are not required.
+You can set up your own environment but please do so **before** you join the Hangout and check that you can run and test your code.

+If you have any issues with your environment please let your interviewer know as soon as you join the Hangout so that they can adjust the exercise accordingly.

 ## How to use
 This repository has a directory per language.
 Each skeleton follows the same structure with a README and a failing test.